-- Once the chickpeas increase in volume,drain the water and blend all the ingredients in a food processor, till it gathers together and can be shaped into roundels.
-It took about 5 minutes for me to bring it to the required consistency.
-You can also use a mixer or blender if you do not have a food processor, but use the whipping mode and blend scrapping down the sides every now and then.
-Do not add water.
+- Once the chickpeas increase in volume, drain the water and blend all the ingredients in a food processor, till it gathers together and can be shaped into roundels.
+Add little or no water.

 - Taste the mixture and adjust spices as per need.